meekostuff/HTMLDecor/README.md

 	</body>
 	</html>

-When page.html is loaded into the browser, HTMLDecor.js will merge decor.html into it, resulting in a DOM tree like this:
+When page.html is loaded into the browser, HTMLDecor will merge decor.html into it, resulting in a DOM tree like this:

 	<!DOCTYPE html>
 	<html>